jblindsay/whitebox-tools/readme.txt

 - Added the ModifyNoDataValue tool to change the NoData value in a raster.
 It updates the value in the raster header and then modifies each grid cell in the raster containing the old NoData value to the new value.
 This operation overwrites the existing raster.
+- Fixed an issue with GeoTIFF NoData values that impacted many tools.
+NoData values were not interpreted correctly when they were very large positive or negative values (near the min/max of an f32).

 Version 0.16.0 (24-05-2019)
 - Added the MergeLineSegments and SphericalStdDevOfNormals tools.